-ACE/Europ Assistance USA provides emergency assistance for Bates students studying abroad and for Bates faculty and staff (and accompanying dependents) traveling abroad on Bates College business.
+ACE/Europ Assistance provides emergency assistance for Bates students studying abroad and for Bates faculty and staff (and accompanying dependents) traveling abroad on Bates College business.

 (Students enrolled in the Bates health insurance policies should use the emergency assistance services linked with those policies instead of Europ Assistance.)